cipherprime/WeveTraveledWebsite/content/index.md

 # The Story
 *[Auditorium]* marked the beginning of [Cipher Prime], [Dain Saint] and [Will Stallwood]’s development studio.
 The duo returned to that humble beginning to create *[Auditorium Duet]*, a sequel designed to explore the sacred space of their collaborative process.
 Since 2012, the project has followed a long and emotionally taxing journey. *Duet* is not yet finished, and Cipher Prime is still working hard.

-*”We’ve Traveled So Far…”* is a celebration of that on-going journey.
+*”We’ve Traveled So Far…”* is a celebration of that ongoing journey.

 This exhibit showcases the light-bending mechanics of *Duet*’s signature controls, vibrantly rendered colours, rich graphic design, and lush orchestration.
 This living world, captured with virtual photography and painstakingly hand-embellished, is now yours to witness.